pkel/cpr/website/content/en/docs/methods/protocol-specification.md

 The analyst avoids doing the actual proof-of-work and just assumes that random nodes succeed with mining at random times.
-Only when a node succeed, the analyst obtains a block proposal from the `mining` function, sets its `has_pow()` property to true, and updates the node with the newly appended block.
+Only when a node succeeds, the analyst obtains a block from the `mining` function, sets its `has_pow()` property to true, and updates the node with the newly appended block.

 The protocol designer is indifferent to this distinction.
-The designer assumes that
+She assumes that
-- proof-of-work is computationally expensive,
 - `b.has_pow()` is true if and only if `b` was appended through proof-of-work, and
 - when a node learns about a successful proof-of-work with